 Notes

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

-Hi, I’m having a Christmas dessert party this Saturday.
+Hi, Iโm having a Christmas dessert party this Saturday.
 Do you think white chocolate chips and food dye mixed then topped with Christmas sprinkles on top would work?
 Does the topping set it stay spreadable?

 This topping does set up pretty firmly.